spell-cli-tool/spell/README.md

 **'param'** command shows possible values of parameters for command 'create'.
 ```
 !!!
-Values may change over time !!!
+Some values can be changed over time !!!
 ```
 **Table 1** (values for the first of June 2023)